Floydlang/floyd/Notes/Floyd Motherboard tech design.markdown

 D) Clock result will contain list of pending operations, as completions.
 Now client decides what to do with them.
 This means do_clock() only makes one tick.

 Can pure function create a socket?
 Token socket is OK.
 Or create socket with clock at top level?!
 This allows simple asynchronous programming: blocking-style-only.

+		### Channels: pure code can communicate with sockets using channels.
+When waiting for a reply, the pure code's coroutine is paused and returned to motherboard level.
+Motherboard resumes coroutine when socket responds.
+This hides time from the pure code - sockets appear to be instantantoues + no inversion of control. ???
+Still breaks rule about referenctial transparency. ### Use rules for REST-com that requires REST-commands to be referential transparent = it's enough we only hide time. ??? more?